ZhenyingZhu/ToDoAndTracker/README.md

 Properties

-- Id
+- id
-- Name
+- name
 - create date
 - deadline date
-- project note ref
+- project note: a link
-- task ref list
+- tasks: an array ref to Task
-- tag list: Tag is a class because when assign a tag to a project, we want to easily select from a list of tags
+- tags: ref to Tag.
+Tag is a class because when assign a tag to a project, we want to easily select from a list of tags
-- Category: (work, household, SelfImprove, health, leisure)
+- category: (work, household, SelfImprove, health, leisure)
+- involvedUsers: an array of userIds as foreign keys.
+Not use User ref as users are probably already created
 - isArchieved: whether to archieve the project so it doesn't appear

 Keywords are in note because search keywords should show notes instead of the project.
 Note has ref to the project.